Glitch Oil Creep

 The right viscosity ensures that the reel runs smoothly while being sufficiently protected.

-Roller oil is mainly used for moving and fast-rotating components.
+Reel oil is mainly used for movable and fast-rotating components.
 These include, for example:

 • Spool bearings of baitcasting reels